 The startup world is growing at phenomenal rates across the globe.
-Opportunities are plentiful and there is so much to innovate and improve that almost all founders have a huge chance to get their business take off.
-Yet less than 10% make it – and with the growing number of startups the success rate declines.
+Opportunities are plentiful, and there is so much to innovate and improve that almost all founders have a huge chance to get their business taken off.
+Yet less than 10% make it – and with the growing number of startups, the success rate declines.
 People learn to read, write, calculate, learn about history, biology and philosophy.
-Yet, there is no school on earth that teaches what entrepreneurship really means, how an innovative idea gets created and how such an innovation is successfully brought to market.
-The author, a five times entrepreneur, is not claiming to have an all encompassing answer – but tries giving answers to the most burning questions of young founders.
+Yet, no school on earth teaches what entrepreneurship really means, how an innovative idea gets created and how such innovation is successfully brought to market.
+The author, a five-time entrepreneur, is not claiming to have an all-encompassing answer – but tries to answer the most burning questions of young founders.

-This book is about what the most amazing founders did or do to build a disruptive, global, billion dollar company in nearly no time – no matter where they came from, no matter what school they visited and who their parents were.
+This book is about what the most notable founders did or do to build a disruptive, global, billion-dollar company in nearly no time – no matter where they came from, no matter what school they visited, and who their parents were.
 It’s about the traits most entrepreneurs have in common.
-It’s about breaking rules, ignoring what was or is and relentlessly creating a new future
+It’s about breaking the rules, ignoring what was or is, and relentlessly creating a new future